saeednj/blog/_posts/2019-01-12-a-programming-puzzle.md

 ```

 Computing the prime numbers up to some value can be done using [Sieve of Eratosthenes][5].
-This is my implementation of this sieve:
+This is my implementation of this sieve, with modified loops to cross out even numbers other than 2:

 ```c
 void sieve()